Community Chest Grants

 Communities are still invited to apply for funding for VE Day commemorations after 15 March, until 7 May, but are advised that the funding won't be available to them in time for VE Day itself on 8 May.

 Read our news release for ideas about how you could use Community Chest funding to commemorate VE Day.

 - Be a non-profit group or organisation based in South Cambridgeshire or benefiting South Cambridgeshire residents OR a public sector body with a demonstrable community focus (individuals and businesses are not eligible)

-- Be a Parish Council or Parish Meeting with less than 160 registered electors
+- Be a Parish Council (PC) or Parish Meeting (PM) with fewer than 160 registered electors*

 - Have a written constitution or mission statement